“The first concern of a genuine and appropriate educational method is the EDUCATION OF THE HEART of man, just as God made it...”

 She and her husband David have 2 children who are homeschooled.

 Assistant, Elementary Program

-Holds a B.A., and Level 1A (ages 3-6) training in the Catechesis of the Good Shepherd.
+Holds a B.A. in Psychology & Sociology, and Level 1A (ages 3-6) training in the Catechesis of the Good Shepherd.

 Julie has many years of experience working as an Educational Assistant in elementary and high schools in Ottawa.
 She has previously served as a classroom assistant in the Preschool Program at Lejeune School and is pleased to serve as Assistant in the Elementary Enrichment Program.

 Pastor of St. Michael Parish in Corkery and St. Peter Celestine Parish in Pakenham in the Archdiocese of Ottawa-Cornwall, and a chaplain of the Spiritual Motherhood of Priests.
 Fr.
 Matthew has a great desire to be involved in the formative education of the young, and is pleased to visit the class regularly and preside the school Masses.

 Teaching Assistant, Elementary Program

 With 20+ years of homeschooling her 6 children, grades K-10, Jolene genuinely enjoys working with children.
 She coordinated the St. Mary's Kids ministry at St. Mary's Parish for 6 years, including involvement in children's liturgy, retreats, and sacramental preparation.
 Jolene is delighted to assist in the Elementary Enrichment Program as a teaching assistant.

 Holds a B.A. in Math and Music, a Montessori teaching diploma (ages 3-6) from the Association Montessori Internationale, and a Lower Elementary (ages 6-9) Montessori teaching diploma from the North American Montessori Centre.